jonaslsaa/StateGraphLib/README.md

 # StateGraphLib

-StateGraphLib is a minimalistic Python library designed to manage and process stateful nodes within a directed acyclic graph (DAG).
+StateGraphLib is a minimalistic Python library that manages and processes stateful nodes within a directed acyclic graph (DAG).
 It is particularly useful for AI Large Language Model (LLM) generation tasks and other scenarios where the state of a node depends on the states of its ancestor nodes.
 The library allows for updating node states through external services or AI models, which can be integrated within the node's processing logic.

 ## Features

 - **Stateful Nodes**: Each node in the graph maintains its own state, which can be updated based on the node's logic.
+This automatically informs its children.
-- **Directed Acyclic Graph**: Nodes can be connected in a parent-child relationship, forming a DAG to represent dependencies.
+- **Directed Acyclic Graph**: Nodes can be connected in a parent-child relationship, forming a DAG representing dependencies.
+- **Layered Processing**: Nodes are processed in layers based on their dependencies, ensuring that parent states are updated before their children.
 - **Serialization/Deserialization**: Nodes can be serialized to JSON and deserialized back to their original state, making it easy to store and resume state.
-- **Custom Processing Logic**: Implement custom processing logic within nodes that can interact with AI LLMs or other services.
-- **Cycle Detection**: The library includes cycle detection to prevent the creation of cycles within the graph.
+- **Explicit Cycles**: The library includes cycle detection to prevent the creation of cycles within the graph.
-- **Layered Processing**: Nodes are processed in layers based on their dependencies, ensuring that parent states are updated before their children.
-- **Type Annotations**: Use Pydantic models to define the state of each node, providing type safety and validation.
+- **Typed State**: Use Pydantic models to define the state of each node, providing type safety and validation.

 ## Usage